Australian dairy processors continue to plan for the long term

 In the organic milk sector, Bellamy’s Organic has entered new agreements with Fonterra, ACM and Bega Cheese (via Tatura Milk Industries) to source and process Australian organic milk.

-Mr Droppert said growing demand for niche milk products required processors to continue to adapt to appeal to consumers within Australian and in overseas markets.
+Mr Droppert said the growing demand for niche milk products required processors to continue to adapt to appeal to consumers within Australia and in overseas markets.

 On 10 October, Kirin-owned Lion announced plans to divest its Lion Dairy and Drinks (LDD) unit, following a strategic review.